PedroSantos222/DG-for-the-diffusion-equation/README.md

 u_t - \Delta u = 0,
 \qquad (x,y)\in[0,1]^2,\quad t\in[0,1].
 $$
 using a DG method.
 We note that the C++ code runs much faster (as expected).
+Mathematica was mainly used to get the computations for the coefficients of the DG method, since many integrals were involved.